Comet (clipper): Loss of the ship

-The Fiery Star left Moreton Bay, Queensland, Australia, for Liverpool on April 1, 1865 with a crew of 42 under Captain W. Hunter Yule.
+The Fiery Star left Moreton Bay, Queensland, Australia, for Liverpool on 1 April 1865 with a crew of 42 under Captain W. Hunter Yule.
 She had a cargo of wool and 63 passengers.
 On 17 April she encountered a severe gale and two days later, on 19 April when she was 400 miles north west of the Chatham Islands a fire was discovered by one of the crew, James Adams, in the cargo of wool in her forward hold.
 Her position at the time was given as being in latitude 46 degrees 10' south and longitude 170 degrees west.

-She changed course for Lyttleton while efforts were made to put out the fire.
+She changed course for Lyttelton while efforts were made to put out the fire.
 However, the wind changed and a gale rose forcing her to change course for the Hauraki Gulf.
 By 7 p.m. on 20 April after unsuccessfully trying to put out the fire the captain and 86 people, including all but one of the passengers, abandoned ship in four boats intending to make for the Chatham Islands.
 There had been six boats on board, but two were lost overboard in the earlier storm.
 As the remaining boats were too small to carry everyone, the chief officer - W. C. Sargent, a passenger - John Ormond, and 16 crew members volunteered to remain on board.
 During the night the life boats parted company with the Fiery Star.
 The remaining crew then constructed a raft in case they had to abandon the ship.

 By 25 April the weather began to deteriorate and the seas were rough until 28 April.

 By 3 May the ship was thought to be about 98 miles from New Zealand and two islands, possibly Mercury and Alderman were sighted.
 Another gale struck the ship on 4 May and drove her back out to sea.
 The wind again changed and by 11 May the ship was thought to be about 25 miles from shore.
 At 10 p.m. on 11 May lights of another ship, the barque Dauntless was sighted and rockets and cannon were fired, and blue lights shown to attract its attention.
 The Dauntless sent a lifeboat over and this remained alongside overnight.